HanakoIwagasaki/One-tourist-destinations-in-Japan/README.md

 3.Hosokura Mine Park

 At Hosokura Mine Park, you can experience the mine tunnel and learn about the history of the mine.
 The tunnel has a total length of 77７m, and you can feel the history of the mine while being enveloped in the cold air.
-Sand drift mining is also possible in the tunnel.
+Gold panning is also possible in the tunnel.

 There is a lift and a 555m slider outside, so even families can enjoy it.